mpopt/mpopt/docs/source/index.rst

 MPOPT : Optimal control problem solver
 ########################################

-Simple to use, optimal control problem solver library in Python `GitHub <https://github.com/mpopt/mpopt/>`_.
+Simple to use, optimal control problem solver library in Python: `GitHub <https://github.com/mpopt/mpopt/>`_.

 *MPOPT* libray is an open-source, extensible, customizable and easy to use python package that includes a collection of modules to solve